howdyai/botkit/docs/readme.md

   // start a conversation to handle this response. bot.startConversation(message,function(err,convo) {

-    convo.ask('Shall we proceed Say YES, NO or DONE to quit.',[ {
+    convo.addQuestion('Shall we proceed Say YES, NO or DONE to quit.',[ {
         pattern: 'done',
         callback: function(response,convo) {